 - Child support enforcement agencies

 - Potential employers whom you have already given written permission to

 What Happens When Someone Tries to Access Your Frozen Credit?

 When a potential lender tries to access your frozen credit report, they will be notified that Experian cannot release your credit history because there is a freeze in place.
 Because of that, the application process likely will not be able to be completed by the lender, so the identity thief would be unable to open a new account in your name.

 The lender may tell the identity thief that the application cannot proceed because the file is frozen.
 And, thinking the identity thief is you, may ask them to unfreeze the credit file, which is how the identity thief could learn the file is frozen.
-However, without the right PIN, the identity thief would be unable to lift the freeze, stopping the attempted new credit application.
+However, without access to your Experian account or access to your personal information to request by phone or mail, the identity thief would be unable to lift the freeze, stopping the attempted new credit application.